rollup/rollup/docs/05-plugin-development.md

 #### `watchChange`

-**Type:** `watchChange: (id: string, change: {event: 'create' | 'update' | 'delete'}) => void`<br> **Kind:** `sync, sequential`<br> **Previous/Next Hook:** This hook can be triggered at any time both during the build and the output generation phases.
+**Type:** `watchChange: (id: string, change: {event: 'create' | 'update' | 'delete'}) => void`<br> **Kind:** `async, parallel`<br> **Previous/Next Hook:** This hook can be triggered at any time both during the build and the output generation phases.
 If that is the case, the current build will still proceed but a new build will be scheduled to start once the current build has completed, starting again with [`options`](guide/en/#options).

 Notifies a plugin whenever rollup has detected a change to a monitored file in `--watch` mode.
+If a promise is returned, Rollup will wait for the promise to resolve before scheduling another build.
 This hook cannot be used by output plugins.
-Second argument contains additional details of change event.
+The second argument contains additional details of change event.

 ### Output Generation Hooks